jkeefe/newmark-online-investigations/README.md

 - How you'll engage the audience

 This assignment is due _in class_, since you'll be making the presentations together then.

-Due by 5 pm on the Friday prior to the next class.

 # Class 5 • Mar 2